Hoasca in Adolescence

 ADOLESCENTS IN THE UDV ARE EVALUATED

 Luiza Nunes Alonso, a professor who holds a PhD in Education further states: “We wanted to assess if there were any consequences of the prolonged use of Ayahuasca by adolescents in terms of their affective and cognitive functions”.
 To perform the analysis, two groups were formed, consisting of 40 teenagers between the ages of 15 and 19.
-The first group consisted of participants who had consumed the Tea in the past through the UDV and the second group of participants who had never consumed the Tea.
-Nevertheless, both groups were very similar on other aspects.
+The first group consisted of participants who had consumed the Tea in the past with the UDV and the second group of participants who had never consumed the Tea.
+Both groups were very similar in mostother respects.

 During the research, it was found that 97.5% of teenagers of the UDV mentioned that the experience with the Tea had a positive and strong influence on their future.
 Dartiu Xavier summarizes this: “qualitative tests were made to evaluate values and beliefs of the adolescents, their general health conditions, both physical and mental (including substance dependence) and some cognitive functions such as memory, attention, concentration and learning abilities”.